-One of the most common complaints I hear when I talk about teaching kids good money management skills is this:
+One of the most common complaints I hear when I talk about teaching kids how to manage money is this:

-“How can I teach my kids to manage money well when I don’t even have my own financial crap together?”
+“How can I teach my kids how to manage money when I don’t even have my own financial crap together?”

 This is a valid question.
 Kids tend to learn via watching your examples, and “Do as I say, not as I do” generally isn’t a very effective method of teaching children.